syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-word-document.md

 ## Setting the Background for a Word document

-Essential DocIO allows to apply background such as color, gradient and picture to the Word document.
+Essential<sup style="font-size:70%">&reg;</sup> DocIO allows to apply background such as color, gradient and picture to the Word document.
 A background of a Word document is represented by `Background` property of `WordDocument' class.

 The following code illustrates how to apply gradient as background to the document.